Struggling to get interviews?

 Create a dedicated technical skills section when the role requires specific programming languages, software, tools, or certifications.

-If helpful, provide proficiency levels and a quick example of how you’ve applied each skill.
+Provide proficiency levels and a quick example of how you’ve applied each skill (if applicable).

 Technical Skills